We offer a varied programme of in-person and online events. Go to Events in Handshake and type UoY in the search box to see our events.

 Organised by the Centre for Global Programmes, this fair features opportunities to study, work or volunteer abroad.

 A wide range of employers get involved with workshops and skills sessions at the University of York - these offer a great opportunity to find out about the company and its culture, and ask questions direct to the employer.
 Sessions may be held online or as in person events, check the details in Handshake to find out more.
 Type "UoY" in the search box to find employer events organised via the University of York's Careers and Placements team.

 Many employers also offer their own programme of virtual events and insight sessions, in addition to those arranged with Careers and Placements.
 You can also find these in Handshake event listings.

 Virtual careers sessions

 We provide careers drop-in sessions, Monday to Friday, 11am to 1pm during term time in the Careers and Placements building, and online First Steps appointments for similar questions.
 We can also answer your questions via Handshake (message the Careers Information Team) or can arrange an online drop-in if that suits you better.

 We also offer:

 For full details about these, how to book and how to prepare, see our Appointments page.

 Keep up with our latest events news

-To book to attend events on campus, see our employer pages.
+To book to attend events on campus or virtual events, see our employer pages.